-Unless you are missing (or already missed) an exam due to last minute illness or emergency, do not email the instructor or your TA about an absence.
-(In case of unexpectedly missing an exam, send a message via ELMS to the instructor immediately.
-The rest of this section applies to all other absences.)
+Unless you are missing (or already missed) an exam due to last minute illness or emergency, do not email your instructor (or TA) about an absence.
+If you are unexpectedly missing an exam, send a message via ELMS to your instructor immediately.
+(The rest of this section applies to all other absences.)